richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 the course fee would be removed).
 Instead, a more useful question is to what kind of training *should* be catered too.
-For example, most NBIS teachers are beginner teachers (i.e. less than 5 years of full-time teaching)(me included) and are known to focus mostly on 'survival' `[Admiraal et al., 2023]`.
-It may be the beginner teachers that craves to have certainty, where more experienced teachers have the pedagogic tools to deal with such uncertainty.
+For example, should we cater to teachers that struggle with an uncertain amount of participants, or to those that do have the pedagogic tools to deal with such uncertainty.

-## Replies from other online teaching providers
+Additionally, should we focus on teachers that see teaching in an economic businesslike way, or to those that intimitely care about the profession.

+## Support for/against a flat course fee outside of NBIS

 I have asked non-NBIS teachers in online courses for their response to having an online course fee to increase the certainty of a high attendance.
 I did so without disclosing my own views.

+So far, the reactions are clear: all are against a course fee.

-Below is an aggregate of the reasons given by people of other online teaching providers *against* having a course fee.
+Below is an aggregate of the reasons they provided:

 - **The fee costs time and money**: the administrative cost is higher than the fee brings in.